zchee/neovim-wiki/Installing.md

 ### Installing

-After building, the NeoVim binary file should be located in `./build/bin/nvim`.
+After building, the Neovim binary file will be in `./build/bin/nvim`.
 If you want to install the binary file in a specific location in your system (for example, ~/usr/bin/nvim):

 ```
 cmake -DCMAKE_INSTALL_PREFIX:PATH=~/usr/